Healthcare & Health Insurance in Canada

 When we asked expats and global nomads about the quality of medical care in Canada, they replied:

 "In Canada, medical services are generally of a high quality and are accessible to all citizens.
 The country has a publicly funded healthcare system, which provides basic medical services to all citizens free of charge.
 Canada also has a wide range of private medical services, such as specialist care, which are available to those who can afford them.
-Canada also has a well-developed network of hospitals and clinics, which provide a range of medical services, from primary care to specialized care," said a member in Canada.
+Canada also has a well-developed network of hospitals and clinics, which provide a range of medical services, from primary care to specialized care," explained one expat living in Canada.

 Are healthcare and health insurance expensive in Canada?

 "Healthcare and health insurance in Canada can be expensive, depending on the type of coverage and services needed.
 Generally, Canadians pay for their healthcare through taxes, which are used to fund public health insurance plans.
 Private health insurance plans are also available, but they tend to be more expensive and may not cover all of the services that are available through public plans.
-Additionally, some services may not be covered by either public or private plans, and these services may need to be paid for out-of-pocket," explained one person living in Canada.
+Additionally, some services may not be covered by either public or private plans, and these services may need to be paid for out-of-pocket," said one digital nomad in Canada.

 What are emergency services like in Canada?